codio/knowledge/source/instructors/teaching/behaviorinsights.rst

   .. image:: /img/insights/BehaviorInsightsStudentProgressIndicator.png
      :alt: A Behavior column on the assignment progress dashboard can be filtered and sorted

 ..
 Note:: Behavior Insights will only appear once an assignment is marked as complete.
 A lack of indicator means no behavior thresholds have been met - the student has no indications of the specified behavior.
-Click on an indicator under the Behavior column to see the Behavior Insights Dashboard.

 Click on an indicator under the **Behavior** column to see the Behavior Insights Dashboard.